-Mr. Best also has particular expertise with respect to various injunction type proceedings, including those relating to the preservation and quick recovery of assets: Mareva injunctions, Anton Pillar orders and Norwich orders.
+Doug also has particular expertise in various injunction-type proceedings including those relating to the identification, preservation, and quick recovery of assets: Mareva injunctions, Anton Piller orders, and Norwich orders.
 Doug is a certified and practising mediator, and has completed Harvard Law School’s Mediating Disputes program.

-Mr. Best is result-oriented and is committed to providing well-reasoned counsel.
-He has also written and spoken on various issues over the course of his career, most notably for the transportation industry on defending claims against carriers and for those clients seeking to recover assets taken in fraudulent circumstances.
+Doug is results-oriented and is committed to providing well-reasoned counsel.
+He has also written and spoken on various issues over the course of his career, most notably for the transportation industry on defending claims against carriers, and for domestic and international clients seeking to recover assets taken in fraudulent circumstances.

 A senior partner at the firm, Doug was previously Miller Thomson’s General Counsel and a member of its National Executive Committee.

 - Who’s Who Legal: Canada, Asset Recovery, recognized as one of the 12 top practitioners in Canada, 2017 – 2018

 - The Best Lawyers in Canada, Corporate and Commercial Litigation, 2016 – 2019